-Although there isn’t a designated National Cancer Institute (NCI) in Denver, in nearby Aurora, the University of Colorado’s Cancer Center (UCCC) provides innovative, in-depth treatment options for people with mesothelioma, asbestosis, and other forms of cancer caused by asbestos.
+There isn’t a designated National Cancer Institute (NCI) in Denver, but in nearby Aurora, the University of Colorado’s Cancer Center (UCCC) provides innovative, in-depth treatment options for people with mesothelioma, asbestosis, and other forms of cancer caused by asbestos.
 The institute is fully backed by NCI, which guarantees comprehensive treatment and the highest standards of medical care for patients.

 UCCC is also home to the Lung, Head and Neck Cancer Program (LHN), which focuses on malignant mesothelioma, chest sarcomas, and lung cancer studies.